arindas/proglog/README.md

 ## Changelog

-### v0.9.4 Chapter 10 - Deploy; Build a command binary for starting a proglog instance
+### v0.10.0 Chapter 10 - Deploy; Build a command binary for starting a proglog instance
 We simply create a new `Agent` instance with `agent.New(agent.Config)`.
 We support loading configuration values from command line flags, as well as dedicated configuration files.

+We also created a Dockerfile for containerizing our service.

 ### v0.9.2~3 Migrated to a single module repo; Doc updates